zeroXten/chef_vault_pki/README.md

 Note that the name automatically has spaces converted to underscores (\_).

-You might need make things a little more specifc:
+Maybe you need make things a little more specifc:

     chef_vault_pki "sensu_#{node.name}"